 Grape Variety: Carignan, Grenache

-At La Baronne the Lignères operate from their outstanding property on the Montagne d’Alaric, regarded as the finest sectorone of the most highly regarded vineyard sites of the Corbières – a limestone range running north to south to meet the Pyrenees south-west of Narbonne..
+At La Baronne the Lignères operate from their outstanding property on the Montagne d’Alaric, one of the most highly regarded vineyard sites of the Corbières.
 Jean Lignères and his father before him have managed to juggle roles as the village GP and winemaker in a wonderfully charming scenario which, as an aside, formed a similar basis for the early wine-making success of Penfolds in Australia; Dr Penfold made and prescribed his fortified wine to his patients in the mid-19th century!

 Whilst this dubious practice has clearly not been viable for a great many years, one can’t help wondering if the enduring good health of many of the locals is due in part to the medicinal benefits of this wine!

 Italian oenologist Stefano Chioccioli is a pioneer of natural winemaking by biodynamic principals, and has helped Jean elevate the quality of the estate’s wine immeasurably over the last few years (the introduction was made by none other than our very own Richard Marlowe!).
 ‘Les Lanes’ is a blend of Carignan and Grenache grapes, giving concentrated cherry and red fruits with notes of spice, herb and musk, succulent and supple over a deep mineral base.

 Grape Variety: Tinta Roriz, Touriga Nacional

 The Douro region is a World Heritage site, and you’d understand exactly why once you’ve experienced the views from Quinta da Padrela.
 The estate is owned by Teresa Rodrigues and her husband Pedro Francisco, a consultant oenologist in his own right, with the vineyards set in a perfectly exposed natural amphitheatre in the Alto Douro.